Risk Management

 Canon Group Code of Conduct and Compliance Card

-Canon established the Canon Code of Conduct in 1992, and later updated it as the Canon Group Code of Conduct in 2001.
-It clarifies the management stance of the entire Group and the standards that executives and employees must comply with in their duties.
-To ensure that its content is understood by executives and employees in countries and regions worldwide, in addition to Japanese, the Code of Conduct has been translated into more than 20 languages, including English, French, and Chinese, and adopted by a resolution of the Board of Directors of each Group company.
-A copy of the Code is issued to Group executives and employees worldwide and its text is posted on our intranet system as part of further efforts to ensure that it is known and practiced by all.
+We have established the Canon Group Code of Conduct to clarify the management stance of the entire Group and the standards that executives and employees must comply with in their duties.
+To ensure that its content is understood by executives and employees in countries and regions worldwide, in addition to Japanese, the Code of Conduct is translated into more than 20 languages, including English, French, and Chinese, and adopted by a resolution of the Board of Directors of each Group company.
+A copy of the Code is issued to Group executives and employees worldwide and/or its text is posted on our intranet system as part of further efforts to ensure that it is known and practiced by all.

-In addition, a Compliance Card that employees can carry with them has been created in Japanese and more than 20 other languages, including English, French, and Chinese, and given out to Group executives and employees worldwide.
+In addition, a Compliance Card that employees can carry with them is created in Japanese and more than 20 other languages, including English, French, and Chinese, and issued to Group executives and employees worldwide.
 Written on one side of the card is the San-ji (Three Selfs) Spirit, which has been a guiding principle since our founding, and on the other side is a compliance test that enables employees to conduct a daily self-evaluation.

 Corporate Ethics and Compliance Training